How to Tackle Dark Rooms With the Right Interior Paint Color

 STEP 1 - Determine the lightness of your room.

-0% Black - 100% Black: The pure yellow to the far left is completely void of black.
+The pure yellow to the far left is completely void of black.
 As the scale moves to the right it is slowly infiltrated with black.
-Ideally a room would never be cast in more shadow than that of the right half.
+Ideally a room would never be cast in more shadow than that of the right half (50%)

 STEP 2- Establish the amount of visible wall

 Is your room a bathroom with tiling?
 Or is it a living room with a large mantle and fireplace?
-It is important to consider the amount of wall that will be visible once all these factors are considered!
+It is important to consider the amount of wall that will be visible once all these factors are accounted for!
 It is also important to include decor and furniture.
-If the amount is low, then your color options will be more varied.
-If you have a dark space with a lot of visible wall then the range of colors to choose from will be more limited.
+If the amount of visible space is limited, then your color options will be more varied.
+If you have a dark space with a lot of visible wall then the range of colors to choose from will be more smaller.

 Determining Your Color Range Using the Color Center

 Now what do these factors tell us about our space?
 Let’s break it down with the help of California Paints' Online Color Center!
 Below is a selection of the Perfect Palette colors.
 If you notice, the colors in the top row look a lot brighter than those towards the bottom.
 That’s because the colors in the top row are the truest hues.
 This means that they lack the presence of black.
-You might also have noticed more and more black is present as you work your way to the bottom row where the neutrals reside.
+You might also have noticed that as your eye moves down the rack more and more black is present until the nuetrals are reached at the bottom.

 Yellow chip from the top row is turned on its side.
 It features colors DE5385 Fire and Ice, DE5386 Rice Paper, DE5387 Lemon Chiffon Pie, DE5388 Sour Lemon, DE5389 Ripe Pineapple, DE5390 Rubber Ducky, DE5391 Butternut Squash.
 The hues towards the right are a perfect match for dark rooms.
 It will add warmth and stand out among the shadows.